davidrhoden/davidrhoden-basic-netlify/timeline/i-took-a-picture-of-a-pickle.md

 ---
 title: I took a picture of a pickle.
 date: 2017-09-01T14:35:00.000Z
-summary: I took a picture of a pickle on the pavement, with unintended consequences.
 excerpt: I took a picture of a pickle on the pavement, with unintended consequences.
-From the website of New Orleans-based artist David Rhoden.
 category: timeline
 image: /static/img/timeline/quicky-pickle-sep-1-2017.jpg
 tags: